Child beauty pageant: Types

 All pageants have slightly different guidelines, rules, and criteria for what they judge on, and events.
 Events may include sportswear, swimwear, evening wear, talent, interview, writing skills, and modeling.
 Children are critiqued on "individuality, capability, poise, and confidence."
 They compete to win a variety of prizes, such as electronics, toys, scholarships and grants, cash, tiaras, sashes, robes, and trophies.
 Trophies can be taller than the contestants themselves; in the "Our Little Miss" pageant, the World level trophies can be 5 to 6 ft tall.
-Some pageants do their best to make every child feel like a winner.
 There is a queen for every age division, and there are Ultimate Grand Supreme awards, and Mini Supreme queens for certain blocks of age divisions (0–5, 6–11, 12–16, 17 and up).
 There are also side awards and overall side awards.

 A rising trend in pageantry is the online, specialty or mail-in pageant.
 Social media sites like Facebook have many photo contest and pageant pages where contestant's photos are judged by how many "likes" they receive.
 There is a website devoted to this type of pageant program.
 Unlike the live or on-stage counterparts, contestants in an online pageant submit an application and photographs or videos for judging.
 Judging criteria can include past pageant achievements, numeric scale ratings and essays.
 Winners may be awarded virtual prizes such downloadable certificates and being featured on a pageant's website or physical prizes and gifts such as tiaras, sashes, medallions, toys and more.
 Entry fees typically range from $5 to $80 depending on the type, level and scope (local/state/national/international).
 Many are seasonal or theme-based.
 Others may be a counterpart to a live or on-stage event.

-Some pageants are created to generate profit for the business venture while others are run as non-profit organizations.
-Typically, non-profits have low entry fees and sponsor a charity or other humanitarian organization.